 “Wind Power” is the extraction of energy from the wind.
 Common techniques use a tower with a set of propeller blades that will spin when wind blows against them.
 Wind power is a renewable form of energy because wind is caused by the uneven heating of the earth by the sun.
-The lifespan of the sun is sufficiently large, measured in billions of years, that we are not worried about its demise, yet.

-Changing the wind into a form of energy that is useful to us is the most challenging step.
-With the world’s changing energy market as of 2008, wind has become closely competitive with fossil fuels in many areas.
+Until relatively recently there have been cheaper alternatives than wind.
+Only recently has wind generation begun to seriously compete with the cheapest energy sources available such as coal.
+Except in a few circumstances, no renewable form of energy other than hydroelectric has been able to compete evenly with fossil fuels in terms of cost-per-watt until relatively recently.
+With the world’s changing energy market as of 2010, wind has become closely competitive with fossil fuels in many areas.
 With government incentives in place, wind power has become the best choice for new development in several major nations including Spain, France and Germany.
-Cost-per-watt analysis now tends to favor wind power in many areas because of the rising price of fossil fuels due to increased consumption and extraction difficulty.
+Cost-per-watt analysis now tends to favor wind power in many areas because of the rising price of fossil fuels due to increased consumption and extraction difficulty as well as expected carbon taxes.

-Small Scale Implementation
+Small Scale Turbines

 Non Grid-Connected Wind Power

 An advantage of wind power is that home-made turbines are possible, and investors often see good return on their investment.
-A homemade project does not require as stringent control of power quality as required by a utility, so some cost is removed.
+A homemade project (not connected to the grid) does not require as stringent control of power quality as required by a utility, so some cost is removed.
 Keeping in mind the intermittent nature of wind, the setup cost of a wind generator is very reasonable.
 Some applications such as livestock pumps are well served by wind or solar power because they are often far from the grid physically.
 Building wind or solar installations is quite often a practical choice when such renewable power sources will cost less than a grid connection to where the power is needed.

 If you wish to have a reserve of power for use during calm times a battery system is required.
 An array of batteries, whose size depends on how much reserve you feel is necessary, will need to be purchased.
 Simple electronics exist to make building and managing a battery storage system easy; but no matter how you cut it, a power reserve is expensive.
 In very remote places this might be your only choice, as grid connection is not available or prohibitively expensive.
-Renewable power generation such as wind would likely have a lifetime cost well below that of a fossil-fuel generator.
+Renewable power generation such as wind would likely have a lifetime cost below that of a fossil-fuel generator.

 Grid Connected